 Every parent wants their kids to understand the value of money and hopefully develop healthy financial habits.
 Recent research shows that most parents give their kids some pocket money, but a staggering 85% of those parents don’t make those children earn the cash they get.

 Money management skills shouldn’t be learned when a person reaches adulthood.
 After all, the schooling system doesn’t teach kids any kind of financial education.
+You can always pursue a career in finance, as becoming an enrolled agent doesn’t need to be difficult.
 If parents don’t take some time to instill savvy financial habits in their kids while they’re still young, they’re likely to grow up struggling with money problems.

 So what can you do to teach your kids good financial habits?